Jona1417/PersonalProjects/CurrencyCalculator/Resources/README.txt

 (2019/12/27) 12:05 PM
 -Added a "LastUpdated" column to the currency exchange rate tables on the currency_exchange_rates database.
-	This indicates the time that the values were most recently updated, and I will use that info to display on the bottom right corner of the GUI.
+	-This indicates the time that the values were most recently updated, and I will use that info to display on the bottom right corner of the GUI.
 I have chosen the chile table in particular to display the time of last update, because the Venezulan currency table has rates that don't change, so those timestamps will be outdated with respect to the rest of the database.
+-Should I let the user manually choose when to update the CurrencyCalculator's exchange rate values or let it do so automatically as
+	I update the database?